 The Data Validation Config page is used to initially set up Data Validations, but also to maintain the Data Validation Groups which is an integral part of the data validation system.
 The data validation engine runs as a scheduled task, which processes the data, and sends alerts via email to end users.
 The Scheduled Process can be configured with a specific time each day and days of the week in the Scheduled Process section under System Setup.
 When the scheduled process runs, it always sends the summary email to end users.
 This email is optional when the process is run from the admin tab of the Data Validation results page because it can be run anytime as to not bombard users with mostly redundant emails.

 The Aeries Defaults section displays an Add Default button.
 Clicking this button will add a set of default rules to Aeries.
 Loading the defaults is recommended to get a feel for how the system works.
 These definitions can then be edited or inactivated as desired.
 When loading the defaults, regular schools are selected by default, however no users or groups are selected to be responsible for the rules.
 No users will see the results of these rules unless they have appropriate permissions as described in the next section.
+A list of all the current Default Data Validations is attached below.

 Security for Data Validations is broken into two-parts, similar to the way security works for student documents.
 In order for an end user to have access to the Data Validations Results page, they need to have access to the Data Validation Results (DVR) security area.
 In order for them to see specific results, they also need access to whatever security is defined for the Data Validation Group.
 In addition, users will not receive the summary email unless they are considered a Responsible User as defined in the Data Validation Group, nor will they see the My Results tab of the Data Validation Results page.